dmeaux/geoapi/geoapi/src/main/python/python-todo.md

     - [ ] `operation` module
         - [ ] `MathTransform` vs. `Transform`
 - [ ] Add code documentation to indicate which attributes/properties/fields are mandatory for ISO 19115-1:2014
-- [ ] Deal with minimum and maximum occurences of objects, as specified in in ISO standards
-    - [ ] 0 or more
-    - [ ] maximum length > 1?
 - [ ] Finish incomplete code documentation
     - [ ] Add missing class and attribute descriptions
     - [ ] Sphinx :return:, : rtype: